 Lakes International Golf Management sent invoices to Vincent for $5070, representing three years of membership fees for the club.

-These fees were not paid and Lakes International brought action against Vincent claiming them.
-The company has also run into difficulties enforcing payment of the memberships fees from "many" of the other 39 Lakes Resort property owners caught by a similar covenant, a recent court decision says.
+Lakes International, the Court of Appeal said last year, had also run into difficulties enforcing payment of the memberships fees from "many" of the other 39 Lakes Resort property owners caught by this covenant.